jellehermsen/HasClunk/README.md

 All the generated html files will get smacked between these two files.

 You can use {base_url} in these template files to refer to the url in your config.
-It will get automatically replaced during the build process.
+There's also {title} you can drop in.
+These will get automatically replaced during the build process.

 Help
 ----